Paying that extra bit of cash for a slick, souped-up motor? Make sure it’s properly covered.

-It also covers regular cars that have been modified for performance, eg adding a larger engine or upgrading the fuel system.
+It also covers regular cars that have been modified for high performance, e.g. adding a larger engine or upgrading the fuel system.

 How does performance affect insurance prices?

-There are a number of factors that go into working out how much you should pay for your insurance, but with high-performance cars there are other factors to consider:
+As with any car, there are a number of factors that go into working out how much you should pay for your insurance.
+But with high-performance cars there are other factors to consider:

-- They’re more desirable, and so a more tempting target for thieves and vandals.
+They’re more desirable, and so a more tempting target for thieves and vandals.
 Some people even delight in damaging these cars.

-A comprehensive insurance policy should cover your car for repairs if it’s damaged in an accident or if it’s written off, hopefully saving you money in the long run.
+A comprehensive insurance policy should cover your car for repairs if it’s damaged in an accident, or if it’s written off.

-It’s also worth considering some extra security for a car that flashy.
+They’re also a magnet for thieves, so extra security is definitely worth looking into.
 An engine immobiliser, alarm or tracker should help deter thieves, but can also help to keep your insurance costs down.